Fasani/WordPressBackBone/README.md

 This is a work in progress.

-Building a front end for my wordpress blog.
+Building a custom front end for my personal wordpress blog.